 Decommissioning represents a real challenge for the future as more and more fields will be affected.
 Perenco has made its reputation and success by challenging exploitation on marginal wells where larger companies are not as efficient.

-Decommissioning is for Perenco a new opportunity to develop its know-how, to show its capacity to create value and to perfect coherence with the founding spirit of the company, i.e. to create alternative, innovative and cost-effective models.
+Decommissioning is for Perenco a new opportunity to develop its know-how, to show its capacity to create value and to perfect coherence with the founding spirit of the company, i.e. to create alternative, innovative and perennial models.

 Integrating the decommissioning activity also represents a real opportunity for employees who are looking for technological challenges with an environmental scope.
 Drilling engineers, project or production engineers are involved.